vlladin/cohort-six/projects/eODS-POC.md

 ## Motivation
 Delegating is a discussed topic, especially in a BeamChain future - see Rainbow Staking.
 A hypothetical model has been put forth by Dan Goron a year ago, and since it evolved into something more practical.
-There exists a set of consensus specs where eODS is implemented, compilable and ready to be tested.

-The part that will be affected the most by this is the Consensus Layer, the Execution Layer will only suffer minor changes and no new concepts will be brought in the execution part of the system.

-## Project description
-I was part of those specs writing and design so I want to take it further.
+I was part of those specs writing and [design](https://github.com/gorondan/consensus-specs/commits/eods/?author=vlladin) so I want to take it further.
+I believe delegations, in one form or another, are an integral part of the future.
-On one hand I want to write tests for the functionality added in the specs and on the other hand I want try a minimal implementation inside an existing client.
-Best case scenario I end up with a functional dev net where eODS is usable.

 Having reached to various people and listening to their feedback, I think it's important to have a POC client implementation.
 Benefits are many, first of all it will allow us to weed out all design flaws and polish the specs even more.
 Then, it will allow us to understand the effort required to actually implement something like this in the existing clients.
 Then it will help us understand how big an impact it will have on various metrics of the system.

+## Project description
+This project is about writing spec tests for eODS and writing a proof of concept implementation in Lodestar.

+### Tests
+Tests will help us identify and weed out all the small things we missed in the specs.

+### Proof of concept implementation
+The proof of concept client implementation will allow us to understand the effort required to actually implement something like this in the existing clients.
+It will also help us understand how big an impact eODS will have on various metrics of the system.

 ## Specification